ghc-proposals/ghc-proposals/proposals/0000-namespace-specified-imports.rst

 ~~~~~~~~~~~~~~~~~

 To help programmers deal with the external code that uses punning we propose to
-introduce namespace-specified import syntax, guarded behind the
+extend the ``ExplicitNamespaces`` extension to allow the ``data`` and ``type``
-``ExplicitNamespaces`` extension.
-The syntax introduces two keywords as part of
+keywords to be used as part of import or export lists, potentially with a ``..``
-imports, ``data`` and ``type``:
+wildcard.
+For example:

 .. code:: haskell

-   import qualified Data.Proxy type as T   -- import only the type namespace
+   import qualified Data.Proxy as T (type ..)   -- import only the type namespace
-   import qualified Data.Proxy data as D   -- import only the data namespace
+   import qualified Data.Proxy as D (data ..)   -- import only the data namespace

 This avoids needing to name each item individually, but otherwise has the same
 effect as writing out an explicit import list, like this: